Paternity and maternity leave for surrogacy

 A surrogate will be given a MatB1 form at around 20 – 25 weeks of the pregnancy by her midwife.
 Some employers, for both surrogates and intended parents, will request a copy of this form in order to set the wheels in motion for granting maternity or paternity leave when the time comes.

-Intended parents may also be asked by some employers to provide a declaration that they will apply for a Parental Order, which they could request is witnessed either by an impartial individual or a lawyer.
+Intended parents may also be asked by some employers to provide a statutory declaration that they intend to apply for a Parental Order (which has to be witnessed by a lawyer) or may accept something simpler signed by the intended parents, or a letter from their lawyer.

 Employers must give surrogates time off work to attend antenatal appointments, and intended parents also have a right to attend two antenatal appointments with their surrogates.
 It is helpful for surrogates and intended parents to review their employers’ specific policies (if they have them) with regards to time off work to attend fertility appointments, as well as pregnancy and maternity rights and to talk openly with employers about their plans.